acf-quizbowl/acf-quizbowl.github.io/packet-submission-guidelines.md

 **Pop culture, current events, or your choice 1/1** You can write anything you wish here except for topics included in the other broad categories above.
 You can write questions which mix categories here.

-*Do not write more than one pop culture question from the same general category. e.g. Don’t write two questions on sports.*
+*Do not write more than one pop culture, question from the same general category. e.g. Don’t write two questions on sports.*

 ## Question-writing philosophy
 **Difficulty Level**